WHEN IT’S TIME TO SAY GOODBYE...

 Dogs 50 to 100 lbs*

-Dr. Meyer will guide your dog's final goodbye in a caring and unhurried way.
+Dr. Meyer or Dr. Bolch will guide your dog's final goodbye in a caring and unhurried way.
 Afterward, she will take your dog with her.
 Your dog will be cremated privately and the ashes will be returned to you in a cedar or rosewood box.
-A framed, clay pawprint is included, if desired.
+A framed, clay pawprint is available at additional cost ($45).

 IN-HOME EUTHANASIA + COMMUNAL CREMATION

 Cats & Dogs up to 100 lbs*